neondatabase/website/content/docs/guides/prisma-migrate.md

 ```

 <Admonition type="note">
 A `?connect_timeout=10` option is added to the connection strings above to avoid database connection timeouts.
 The default `connect_timeout` setting is 5 seconds, which is usually enough time for a database connection to be established.
-However, network latency combined with the short amount of time required to start an idle Neon compute instance can sometimes cause the default `connect_timeout` setting to be exceeded.
-Setting `connect_timeout=10` helps avoid this potential connection timeout issue.
+However, network latency combined with the short amount of time required to start an idle Neon compute instance can sometimes result in a connection failure.
+Setting `connect_timeout=10` helps avoid this issue.
 </Admonition>

 ## Step 6: Update your schema.prisma file

-In this step, you will update the `datasource db` entry in your `schema.prisma` file and add models for the `User` and `Post` tables.
-The models represent the tables in your underlying database and serve as the foundation for the generated Client API.
-For more information about data modeling in Prisma, see [Data modeling](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling), in the _Prisma documentation_.
+In this step, you will update the `datasource db` entry in your `schema.prisma` file and add a model for the `Elements` table.
+A model represent the table in your underlying database and serve as the foundation for the generated Client API.
+For more information about data modeling, see [Data modeling](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling), in the _Prisma documentation_.

 1. Update the the `datasource db` entry.
 Ensure that the provider is set to `postgresql`, and add a `shadowDatabaseUrl` entry.

-2. Add the models for the `User` and `Post` tables.
+2. Add the model for the `Elements` table.

 When you are finished, your `schema.prisma` file should appear as follows: